-- Y2-Y6 wash their hands - Walk in a sensible manner to and from the queue - Be polite to the staff.
+- Y2-Y6 Clean their hands using the sanitiser positioned in the hall - Walk in a sensible manner to and from the queue - Be polite to the staff.
 Always say please and thank you. - Speak to each other in a respectful and quiet manner - Go straight out after clearing the tray away